PARIS INTERNATIONAL

-20th Festival 2008
+20th Festival 2008 - Program

-Poster 20th Festival
+Poster of the 20th Festival 2008

 But the festival doesn't just offer you films.
 As in previous years, the festival organizing team is concocting a variety of other activities and surprises between the screenings.
 This year's edition will necessarily be special - 20 years is no small feat!
 And in this smooth and even media landscape without any lesbians, you continue to be the strength that allows our culture to be transmitted.
 This event is a special opportunity for unique women!